 Comstock periodically uses swaps, floors and collars to hedge oil and natural gas prices and interest rates.
 Swaps are settled monthly based on differences between the prices specified in the instruments and the settlement prices of futures contracts.
 Generally, when the applicable settlement price is less than the price specified in the contract, Comstock receives a settlement from the counterparty based on the difference multiplied by the volume or amounts hedged.
 Similarly, when the applicable settlement price exceeds the price specified in the contract, Comstock pays the counterparty based on the difference.
 Comstock generally receives a settlement from the counterparty for floors when the applicable settlement price is less than the price specified in the contract, which is based on the difference multiplied by the volumes hedged.
 For collars, generally Comstock receives a settlement from the counterparty when the settlement price is below the floor and pays a settlement to the counterparty when the settlement price exceeds the cap.
 No settlement occurs when the settlement price falls between the floor and cap.
 All of the Company's derivative financial instruments are used for risk management purposes and, by policy, none are held for trading or speculative purposes.
 Comstock minimizes credit risk to counterparties of its derivative financial instruments through formal credit policies, monitoring procedures, and diversification.
 All of Comstock's derivative financial instruments are with parties that are lenders under its bank credit facility.
-None of the Company's derivative financial instruments are with parties that are lenders under its bank credit facility.
+The Company is not required to provide any credit support to its counterparties other than cross collateralization with the assets securing its bank credit facility.
 None of the Company's derivative financial instruments involve payment or receipt of premiums.